w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Images and illustrations

 Images and illustrations are useful to create visual engagement for many users.
 They may also clarify text for people with reading disabilities.
 Where images or illustrations are used, proper alternative texts need to be added.
-See the [Images Tutorial](/images/index.html) for more information on images.
+See the [Images Tutorial](/images/index.html) for guidance on alternative texts.

 ## Tables